domijan/kh/README.md

          county = factor(county))
 ```

-Then fit the `gam` model with various smooths:
+Then fit a `gam` model with a combination of random effects and ICAR
+components:

 ``` r